alwynvanwyk/army-of-agents/README.md

 Switched back to sonnet-4.5 and getting consistently better results.
 Confirmed that I'm still very happy with the sonnet. :)

+In Lusaka, Zambia, this week to work closely with the [SupaMoto organisation](https://supamoto.global/): "Change from charcoal, change your life".
+It's part of the work that we do as IXO World (ixo.world) on environmental regeneration.

 ---

 # OUTDATED